keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 {% endhighlight %}

 Let's say you want to add a `country` column to output data, but you want to use custom mapping.
-To handle this situation, you have to define mapping also for the User Data.
+To handle this situation, you have to define mapping also for the `userData`.

 {% highlight json %}
 "userData": {